Limitless Win: Highest amount won

+Highest position on the ladder

 Reception

+Michael Hogan of The Daily Telegraph felt that Limitless Win was Ant & Dec's first new success after a string of previous "flops" (such as PokerFace, Push the Button, the U.S. Wanna Bet? and Red or Black?), and not having been involved in a new format for a decade.
+He felt that "the game itself was a little fiddly but swept along in its propulsive momentum, viewers soon got the hang of it", and that the format felt "genuinely groundbreaking" in a "crowded" market for game shows.

 Stuart Heritage of The Guardian felt that Limitless Win was essentially Who Wants to Be a Millionaire? with "a few bells and whistles" (such as the idea of a "limitless" prize), and that the show suffered from pacing issues and "gratuitous complications" in its format.
 However, he praised Ant & Dec's hosting for their "perfectly weighted performance" in conducting the game, easily explaining the rules, and conversing with the contestants, and deemed it to be their "most effective new venture in probably two decades".

-Michael Hogan of The Daily Telegraph ran with the headline "Ant & Dec's Limitless Win is the best gameshow since Who Wants to Be a Millionaire?".
-Michael argued that the programme was Ant & Dec's first new success after a string of previous "flops" (such as PokerFace, Push the Button, the American Wanna Bet? and Red or Black?), and not having been involved in a new format for a decade.
-He felt that "the game itself was a little fiddly but swept along in its propulsive momentum, viewers soon got the hang of it", and that the format felt "genuinely groundbreaking" in a "crowded" market for game shows.

 Viewership

 The series premiered to over 6.3 million viewers, making it ITV's highest-rated non-scripted series premiere since The Masked Singer.
 With average viewing figures of 4.7 million, it was the highest rated game show of 2022.

-Series overview
+The third series opened to 3.8 million viewers.

+Transmissions

 International versions

+Banijay Entertainment owns international format rights.

-On 1 March 2022, it was reported that Endemol Shine North America had acquired the US rights to the format, and was pitching it to local networks.
+On 1 March 2022, it was reported that Banijay subsidiary Endemol Shine North America was pitching a US version of the series local networks.

 On 22 August 2022, RTL announced that they commissioned a German version of the show, Ohne Limit, to be produced by Endemol Shine Germany.